Skip to main content

 Certify DNS

-Certify DNS is not required in order to use the Certify Certificate Manager app, it's only required if you specifically want to use DNS challenges and can't use DNS automation.
-The service is compatible with most existing acme-dns clients so it can be used with other ACME clients on all operating systems.
+• Certify DNS is not required in order to use the Certify Certificate Manager app, it's only required if you specifically want to use DNS challenges and can't use standard DNS automation.

 With Certify DNS, you create a special CNAME record in your domain DNS, instead of a TXT record.
 This CNAME record points to the Certify DNS cloud service and handles ACME challenge responses for your domain.

-Using Certify DNS in Certify The Web
+Using Certify DNS in Certify Certificate Manager

 • In the app, Select Certify DNS as the DNS update method under Authorization.